sarah-bluhm-at-aalto/predictSD/readme.md

 ### Usage
 The simplest way to perform label prediction and data collection is to edit the variables on top of labelCollect.py and then run the file.
-The script is designed to analyze all tiff-images found at an input folder.
+The script is designed to analyze all tiff-images found at an input path.

-Alternatively, you can import predictSD and create new pipeline.
+Alternatively, you can import predictSD and create a new pipeline.
 In the snippet below, the prediction and collection is performed to a single image file:
 ```python
 import predictSD as ps